sadia-sust/Sarcasm-News-Detection-Roberta-Base/README.md

 # Sarcasm News Detection Using Roberta-Base
+This is a class project of CS 5642 (Advanced NLP).

 Here, I would like to solve a sentence classification problem.
 The model will classify a given sentence as sarcastic or non-sarcastic.
 Here, the sentence is a news headline.